V Early Women's Golf Clubs Part 3

 Women's golf in Ireland

-Women's golf had begun in Ireland from early days.
+Women had been golfing in Ireland from early days.
 Foremost among the Irish women's clubs is Royal Portrush Ladies Golf Club founded in 1891, initially over a 9-hole course, extended to 18 holes in 1892.
 The Irish press were not enthusiastic supporters of women's golf, though the Coleraine Chronicle carried this report on 13th July 1888:-

 On Friday evening at Portursh, almost in the gloanin' two ladies played an interesting and breathless 'single' and it was a touching and beautiful thing to see the meek devotion of the attendant husbands, who kept score and carried the clubs.